San Diego Homes & Real Estate

 San Diego Real Estate Market

 Since San Diego is such a large city, there's almost certainly a style of home here to match anyone's needs.
-San Diego waterfront homes provide unbeatable access to the Pacific Ocean, while the downtown San Diego condos are surrounded by world-class restaurants and Balboa Park.
+San Diego waterfront homes provide unbeatable access to the Pacific Ocean, while the downtown San Diego condos are surrounded by world-class restaurants and city parks.
+In some neighborhoods a bit further from the city's center, residents can enjoy the best lakes near San Diego.
+Scripps Ranch, one of the area's best master-planned communities, has access to Miramar Reservoir.

-Home prices typically range from $350,000 to upwards of $2.5 million, although San Diego's most luxurious homes can be priced as high as $20 million.
+Home prices typically range from $350,000 to upwards of $2.5 million or more for luxury mansions, although San Diego's most luxurious homes can be priced as high as $20 million.
+There are still plenty of options for people looking for more affordable neighborhoods.
 People looking to live within walking distance of the beach might love the La Jolla neighborhood.
 Inland areas, including the city of Escondido, are popular for their stylish single-family homes.

-Within its many neighborhoods, San Diego also offers several subdivision communities.
+Within San Diego's many neighborhoods, the city also offers several subdivision communities.
 A few options include Del Sur Living, Avella at Civita, Lennar at The Pavilion at Pacific Ridge, Davidson Communities, Sendero Collection by Tri Pointe Homes, and Lennar at Bayside Cove.
+Some of San Diego's neighborhoods even offer empty lots so buyers can build a custom home, built by one of the many great builders local to the city.
+If one can't find what they're looking for right in the city, there are a number of great San Diego suburbs to explore, some of which have great walkability.

 San Diego Community Amenities